weaversa/cryptol-course/docs/labs/Transposition/CommonProperties.md

 # Introduction

-`docs::labs::CryptoProofs::CryptoProofs` introduced the concepts of _injectivity_ and _inversion_, among others.
+`labs::CryptoProofs::CryptoProofs` introduced the concepts of _injectivity_ and _inversion_, among others.
 In this lab, we build upon these concepts, introducing higher-order functions (functions that take functions as values) and specifying reusable property